-Prior to energizing the blower, the gas control checks the safety circuit to insure that the circuit is open.
+Prior to energizing the blower, the gas control checks the safety circuit to ensure that the circuit is open.
 Normal switch positions in the safety circuit are as follows:

-- a) Pressure switch normally open. - b) Blower temperature switch normally closed.
+- a) Exhaust pressure switch normally open.

+- b) Intake pressure switch normally closed.

+- c) Blower temperature switch normally closed.